jvparidon/subs2vec/README.md

 # subs2vec
-Van Paridon & Thompson (2019) introduces pretrained embeddings and precomputed word/bigram/trigram frequencies in 55 languages.
+[Van Paridon & Thompson (2019)](https://doi.org/10.31234/osf.io/fcrmy) introduces pretrained embeddings and precomputed word/bigram/trigram frequencies in 55 languages.
 The files can be downloaded from the links in __[this table](#downloading-datasets)__.
 Word vectors trained on subtitles are available, as well as vectors trained on Wikipedia, and a combination of subtitles and Wikipedia (for best performance).

 This repository contains the subs2vec module, a number of Python 3.7 scripts and command line tools to evaluate a set of word vectors on semantic similarity, semantic and syntactic analogy, and lexical norm prediction tasks.
-In addition, the `subs2vec.py` script will take an OpenSubtitles archive or Wikipedia and go through all the steps to train a fastText model and produce word vectors as used in Van Paridon & Thompson (2019).
+In addition, the `subs2vec.py` script will take an OpenSubtitles archive or Wikipedia and go through all the steps to train a fastText model and produce word vectors as used in the paper associated with this repository.

 Psycholinguists may be especially interested `norms` script, which evaluates the lexical norm prediction performance of a set of word vectors, but can also be used to predict lexical norms for un-normed words.
 For a more detailed explanation see the __[how to use -> extending lexical norms](#extending-lexical-norms)__ section.

 The scripts in this repository require [Python 3.7](https://www.python.org/downloads/) and some additional libraries that are easily installed through pip.
 (If you want to use the `subs2vec.py` script to train your own word embeddings, you will also need compiled fastText and word2vec binaries.)

-If you use any of the subs2vec code and/or pretrained models, please cite the arXiv paper (Van Paridon & Thompson, 2019, forthcoming).
+If you use any of the subs2vec code and/or pretrained models, please cite the preprint ([Van Paridon & Thompson, 2019](https://doi.org/10.31234/osf.io/fcrmy)).

 ## How to use
 In general, the submodules of subs2vec can be run as Python modules using the -m flag: